utkj97/react_blog/README.md

-Basic blog built on Ruby on Rails and React JS to learn these frameworks.
+A basic blog built on Ruby on Rails and React JS to learn these web frameworks.